Vanes-sa03/diabetes-prediction-ml/README.md

 `pip install -r REQUIREMENTS.txt`

 3- Run the web application
-Go into the WEBSITE folder and launch the app:
+Go into the WEBSITE folder and launch the app: (you will find a README and REQUIREMENTS for the website) `cd WEBSITE python website.py`
-`cd WEBSITE
-python website.py`